 Students must only use calculators that are allowable for their grade/course assessment.
 Only students with a specific calculator accommodation may use calculators outside of their grade level/course.
-PARCC assessment items were developed with PARCC's Calculator Policy in mind.
 Allowing for the use of a calculator that is not designated for the grade-level/course assessment may unfairly disadvantage or advantage students and is, therefore, not allowed.
 Speak with your School Test Coordinator for more information about the Calculator Policies.